awulf/Actron485/README.md

 ![Example wiring photo](./assets/home-assistant-card-example.png "Example Card Layout")

 ## Notes
-* One command per cycle can be sent (~1s per cycle).
+* One command per cycle can be sent (~1s per cycle), with a gap of one cycle for subsequent calls.
 Different commands are stored and sent out one by one at the end of a cycle.
 E.g. setting 8 individual zone temperatures, takes 8 seconds to complete.
 * If a command is scheduled to be sent out, but in the mean time another command of the same type is set, the original command will be ignored.
 E.g. `turn system off` command is scheduled, but before it has time to be sent a `turn system on` command is scheduled, it will replace the off command.
 * If another user is pressing buttons on a wall controller while also a message is being sent via this controller, a race condition could occur and one may override the other.
 E.g. Wall zone 1 is turned on, at the same time zone 2 is turned on in this controller.
 Zone 1 or 2 may turn off again.